Copyright Astro ☆ Therapy 2019 - Theme by ThemeinProgress

 Friday, July 27 at 1.22 pm PST

 This Full Moon Lunar Eclipse marks Lunar Lammas, halfway between the summer solstice and fall equinox.
 Lammastide is celebrated in the Northern Hemisphere on the first harvest of the year.
-In the Great Lakes region, this full moon is called the Sturgeon Moon as it coincides with abundant fish catches.
+The Algonquins call this full moon the Buck Moon as it coincides with new antler growth on young male deer.
+It is also called the Thunder Moon for summertime storms.
 The moon will rise at sunset, peak at midnight and set at sunrise.

 Sun and moon careen through Leo and Aquarius at this lunar eclipse.
 Leo-Aquarius junctures are like the corpus callosum, uniting right and left brain.
 A dose of Aquarian rationale suffuses Leo’s impulsive heart.
 Aquarius weaves the yarn of consciousness upon a great cosmic loom.
 Threaded and pressed, individual colors fade blissfully into the rainbow.

 The Leo sun represents ego and self-expression.
 The full moon in Aquarius is a rebel and nonconformist, emanating from the analytical frontal cortex, the moon’s ultimate ally/perpetual opponent.
 Both Leo and Aquarius can be flagrantly egotistical.
 This fixed opposition often summons proud, forceful reactions.
 At its highest expression, the passion aroused by this lunar eclipse becomes a vehicle of empowerment, a liberation.